Meet Our Leaders

 Chad Avery, General Counsel

 Avery currently serves as General Counsel for Heifer International, coordinating legal services in areas such as intellectual property, immigration, charitable solicitation, grants and contracts, compliance, nonprofit tax, and corporate law.
-Prior to joining Heifer, Chad worked with the organization externally as a shareholder and director with the law firm of Gill Ragon Owen.
-Chad earned a Bachelor of Business Administration from the University of Central Arkansas in 1995, after which he served two years as a Peace Corps volunteer in Uzbekistan—where he taught marketing and economics courses at Karshi State University and studied Russian.
-Upon returning, Chad earned his law degree at the University of Arkansas at Little Rock William H. Bowen School of Law, graduating in 2002 with High Honors.
-Chad has been admitted to the Arkansas and Missouri bars, and is a member of the American Bar Association and FBI Citizens Academy Alumni Association.
-Chad also serves on the Legal Advisory Council for InsideNGO, and acts as Heifer’s representative to Stichting Heifer Nederland, a Dutch NGO carrying out Heifer’s mission in Netherlands.
-Chad lives in Little Rock, Arkansas with his wife and two sons.
+Prior to joining Heifer, Avery worked with the organization externally as a shareholder and director with the law firm of Gill Ragon Owen.
+Avery earned a Bachelor of Business Administration from the University of Central Arkansas in 1995, after which he served two years as a Peace Corps volunteer in Uzbekistan—where he taught marketing and economics courses at Karshi State University and studied Russian.
+Upon returning, Avery earned his law degree at the University of Arkansas at Little Rock William H. Bowen School of Law, graduating in 2002 with High Honors.
+He has been admitted to the Arkansas and Missouri bars, and is a member of the American Bar Association and FBI Citizens Academy Alumni Association.
+Avery also serves on the Legal Advisory Council for InsideNGO, and acts as Heifer’s representative to Stichting Heifer Nederland, a Dutch NGO carrying out Heifer’s mission in Netherlands.
+Avery lives in Little Rock, Arkansas with his wife and two sons.

 Julie Wood, Vice President of HR Strategy and Operations